ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 # Object detection with Coligo
 {: #coligo}

 In this tutorial, you will be learn about Coligo by deploying an object detection application to a Coligo cluster.
-The application is actually made up of two separate applications: a frontend and a backend.
-The frontend application is a web server that will host a browser based application that people will use to upload images.
-This frontend application will then send those images to the backend application for processing.
-The backend application will upload the images into an object storage "bucket" and then initiate a "batch" job over the uploaded images.
+The application is made up of frontend and backend applications:.
+The frontend application is a web application that user will use to upload images.
+This web app will send the uploaded images to the backend application for processing.
+The backend application will store the images into an object storage "bucket" and then initiate a "batch" job to process all of the images uploaded to the bucket - one job per image.
 A batch job is a collection of tasks that where each task performs exactly one action and then exits.
-In this case, you will define a batch job to process all of the images uploaded to the bucket - one job per image.
 This processing will involve passing the image to the {{site.data.keyword.visualrecognitionshort}} service to determine what is in the image.
-The result of that analysis will then be uploaded into another bucket.
-And finally, the results of those scans will then be visible on the frontend application/UI.
+The result from the {{site.data.keyword.visualrecognitionshort}} service will be stored into another bucket.
+And finally, the results of those scans will then be visible on the web application.
+{:shortdesc}

 Coligo aims to create a platform to unify the deployment of functions, applications, batch jobs (run-to-completion workloads), and pre-built containers to Kubernetes-based infrastructure.
 It provides a "one-stop-shop" experience for developers, enabling higher productivity and faster time to market.
-Delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton etc.,).
+Delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton etc.,)
-{:shortdesc}

 Kubernetes is a complex product that requires developers to understand a lot of configuration knobs in order to properly run their applications.
 Developers need to carry out repetitive tasks, such as installing dependencies and configuring networking rules.
 They must generate configuration files, manage logging and tracing, and write their own CI/CD scripts using tools like Jenkins.
 Before they can deploy their containers, they have to go through multiple steps to containerize their source code in the first place.